-The type approval $CO_2$ values only cover the tailpipe emissions during the use phase of the car (tank-to-wheel emissions, TTW).
-The assessment made in the Preliminary report has shown that $CO_2$ criteria for cars and LCVs based on the WTW emissions would not significantly change the incentive to the market, as the WTW emissions for ICEVs are proportional to TTW emissions.
+The type approval CO_2 values only cover the tailpipe emissions during the use phase of the car (tank-to-wheel emissions, TTW).
+The assessment made in the Preliminary report has shown that CO_2 criteria for cars and LCVs based on the WTW emissions would not significantly change the incentive to the market, as the WTW emissions for ICEVs are proportional to TTW emissions.
 The gap between ICEVs and BEVs would be smaller, but the latter would still have significantly lower emission values.
 The same is true with a complete lifecycle approach, i.e. when also considering the emissions from vehicle manufacturing and end-of-life processing.
-In that case, the GHG emissions of BEVs would still be lower than of a petrol car (see Section 3.5.3 of the Preliminary report).
+In that case and using the 2015 EU Electricity mix, the GHG emissions of BEVs would still be lower than of a petrol car (see Section 3.5.3 of the Preliminary report).